jansabbe/todo-app/README.md

 ![Close-up of number of todos left](docs/assets/footer-closeup-items.png?raw=true)

 At the bottom of the todo app you will see the number of todos that are left.
 As you toggle todos, this number will change.
-The number is calculated in the `countTodosLeft` function (in `src/components/footer/index.tsx`).
+The number is calculated in the `countTodosLeft` function (in `src/components/footer/count.ts`).
 It takes an array of todos and returns how many todos are still left.

-Create tests in `footer.test.tsx`:
+Create tests in `count.test.ts`:

 - when passing an empty array, `countTodosLeft` should return 0
 - when passing an array where all todos are done, `countTodosLeft` should return 0